 Information technology and cybersecurity

-- Embedding a cybersecurity culture (intensified training, awareness creation)
+- Continually reinforcing a cyber-security culture (intensified training, awareness creation)

 Internal – Strategic

-Market leadership in parts of the world where our markets are growing is a cornerstone of our strategy.
-A global presence, in combination with locally tailored go-to-market models, is an essential ingredient for success.
+Market leadership in those parts of the world where our markets are growing is one of the cornerstones of our strategy.
+A global presence, in combination with locally tailored go-to-market models, is an essential ingredient of success.

-- Renewed BU strategic mandates to underpin strategy
+- Drive BU strategic mandates underpinning Grow & Deliver strategy

 - Investment in sales capability and deployment of commercial excellence programs

-- Driving demand sensing, product innovation and supply chain agility through Integrated Business Planning
+- Driving demand planning, product innovation and supply chain agility through integrated business planning

 Innovation, identification and successful implementation of major transforming technologies